LobbyRokie/cv/index.md

 **Programmer Analyst** <br>
 [Nortridge Software](https://www.nortridge.com/) _(Jul 2017 - Jul 2019)_
-* **Data Analysis:** Led a strategic analytics initiative to analyze consumer behavior, enhance service utilization, and present strategic recommendations the CEO and senior leadership.
-Projections indicate a 15% decrease in support costs and an 8% boost in customer retention.
+* **Service & Pricing Analytics:** Led a strategic initiative to remodel the service pricing structure by analyzing customer behaviors and forecasting future growth, projecting an 8% boost in customer retention rate, a 15% reduction in service costs, and a 6% increase in ROI.
 * **System Integration:** Gathered business requirements, oversaw the data transfer ETL process, and integrated a 3rd-party customer support system that enabled the team to serve 18% more customers, reduced the average support ticket time by 13%, and increased customer satisfaction by 15%.
 * **Consulting Service:** Built and embedded customized features and functionalities in the loan software using SQL and VBScript for business clients.
 * **Training & Knowledge Transfer:** Created self-help materials in the knowledge base center for business clients and internal employee training.